SnowyMouse/chimera/README.md

 **Usage:** `chimera_block_auto_center [true/false]`

 #### Block buffering
-This feature is known to reduce input lag, and it works like the feature in config.txt.
-Disabling buffering is known to destroy performance on DXVK, but generally works better everywhere else.
+This feature is supposed to reduce mouse lag, and it works like the feature in config.txt.
+Disabling buffering is known to destroy performance on DXVK, and it is questionable whether it reduces lag.
 You can enable this behavior if you want.

 **Usage:** `chimera_block_buffering [true/false]`